Looking to score a job as a Product Manager?

-- What To Know About Writing A Job-Winning Product Manager Resume
+- What To Know About Writing A Job-Winning Product Manager Cover Letter

-- The Best Skills To Include On A Product Manager Resume
+- The Best Skills To Include On A Product Manager Cover Letter

-- How To Write A Job-Winning Product Manager Resume Summary
+- How To Address A Product Manager Cover Letter

-- The 8 Best Product Manager Resume Templates
+- The 8 Best Product Manager Cover Letter Templates

 Here's the step-by-step breakdown:

-Product Manager Resume Overview: What To Know To Write A Resume That Wins More Job Offers
+Product Manager Cover Letter Overview: What To Know To Write A Cover Letter That Wins More Job Offers

 What do companies look for when they're hiring a Product Manager?

-Companies want candidates who possess strategic thinking, a customer-centric approach, and excellent communication skills.
+Employers love to see candidates who possess strategic thinking, who use a customer-centric approach, and who have excellent communication skills.

-The role requires collaboration across different functions, analytical capabilities, adaptability, and leadership.
-Additional assets that add value include project management expertise, technical knowledge, and industry experience.
+Product Manager roles also tend to require collaboration across different functions, analytical capabilities, adaptability, and leadership.
+Finally, the best candidates will likely have project management expertise, technical knowledge, and industry experience.

 A successful product manager must balance these qualities to ensure the success of a product at every stage of its lifecycle.

-Your resume should show the company that your personality and your experience encompass all these things.
+Your cover letter should show the company that your personality and your experience encompass all of these things.

-Additionally, there are a few best practices you want to follow to write a job-winning Product Manager resume:
+Additionally, there are a few best practices you want to follow to write a job-winning Product Manager cover letter:

 Let's dive deeper into each of these so you have the exact blueprint you need to see success.

-The Best Product Manager Skills To Include On Your Resume
+The Best Product Manager Skills To Include On Your Cover Letter

 If you're not familiar with ATS systems, they are pieces of software used by employers to manage job applications.
-They scan resumes for keywords and qualifications and make it easier for employers to filter and search for candidates whose qualifications match the role.
+They scan cover letters for keywords and qualifications and make it easier for employers to filter and search for candidates whose qualifications match the role.

 1. Leverage The 20 Best Product Manager Keywords

-The first is to leverage our list of the best keywords and skills for a Product Manager resume.
+The first is to leverage our list of the best keywords and skills for a Product Manager cover letter.